 “Beyond Conflict and Complementarity: Science and Religion in Contemporary India.”
 Science, Technology and Society (Sage) 23 (1): 47-64 (2018);

 “Religious Rites and Scientific Communities: Ayudha Puja as ‘Culture’ at the Indian Institute of Science.”
 Zygon: Journal of Religion and Science (Wiley) 53 (1): 95-122 (2018);

 “Narratives in Feminist Sociology of Science: Contextualizing the Experiences(s) of Women Scientists in India”, in Gita Chadha and M.T Joseph (eds) Re-Imagining Sociology in India: Feminist Perspectives, London: Routledge (2018);

 “Atheism and Unbelief among Indian Scientists: Towards an Anthropology of Atheism(s).”
 Society and Culture in South Asia (Sage), 3(1): 45-67 (2017).

-He is currently working on a book manuscript, tentatively titled, Scientifically Religious, Religiously Scientific: Science and Religion in Contemporary India.
+He is currently working on a book manuscript, tentatively titled, Beyond Disenchantment: Science and Religion in India.
 He is also working on an edited volume on scientism and scientific method.